Meet the Curriculum Leads

 Kia ora koutou.
 Ko Alison (Ali) Booth tōku ingoa.

-I was born and raised in Yorkshire, England and it was also here that I began my teaching career.
+I was born and raised in Yorkshire, England and it was also in England that I began my teaching career.

 I am passionate about collaborative approaches at all levels and enjoy supporting school leaders, teachers and communities to design authentic and responsive curriculum for their tamariki.